 Unless otherwise stated below, the University's cover applies equally to students, whether they be undergraduates or postgraduates, study or work-based, who take part in official University placements within the UK or abroad.

 What the University covers

-The same public liability insurance also covers the student for loss, injury or damage they may suffer themselves, again if the University’s is found to be negligent and legally liable.
+The same public liability cover also covers the student for loss, injury or damage they may suffer themselves, again if the University’s is found to be negligent and legally liable.

-The University’s insurance cannot cover anything that is the legal liability or responsibility of someone else.
+The University cannot cover anything that is the legal liability or responsibility of someone else.
 As the placement provider has control of the student while they are on placement, many responsibilities are their legal liability.